Spring Garden Revival

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

 Rockport faces significant pressure from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
-Removal protocols, per MA Dept Agricultural Resources, emphasize timing before seed dispersal (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
-Equipment must be sanitized between sites (70% isopropyl alcohol or 10% bleach solution).
+Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators (optimal in late summer/early fall, 60-85°F, wind <10 mph).
+Equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
 Invasive debris must be bagged in 6 mil plastic and landfilled—never composted or chipped.
-Transportation requires covered vehicles, and follow-up monitoring is scheduled at 6 months and annually.
-For technical support, consult:
+Transportation requires covered or tarped loads, and follow-up monitoring is scheduled at 6-month and annual intervals.
+For local disposal and reporting, coordinate with:

 34 Broadway, Rockport, MA 01966